lazaratan/lazaratan.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be attending NeurIPS this year in Vancouver! :smile:
+I will be attending NeurIPS this year in Vancouver! :smile: Reach out if you want to meet and chat!